Welcome to Year 6 Penguins and Elephants

 All children have a log on for Time Tables Rockstars.
 This is a multiplication skills online game that we have invested in to increase recall of up to 12x table.
 We create regular battles with other year groups and amongst Year 6 for this.
 Please support children playing at home.
 Children have their log in details in their reading diaries if they forget them.

 PE is on Wednesday afternoons each week with Mrs Aspinall.

 Indoor PE kit is a white T-shirt, dark shorts (black or navy blue) and trainers or plimsolls.

 Outdoor PE kit is a white T-shirt, dark jogging bottoms (black or navy blue), dark sweatshirt and trainers.
 Jewellery must not be worn on PE days.

 If your child can not take part in PE for medical reasons a letter should be sent to Mrs Aspinall.

-Also on Thursdays your child will be taught a one hour session on the Holocaust by Mrs Younger.
+Also on Wednesdays your child will be taught a one hour session on the Holocaust by Mrs Younger.
 This is extremely important as it links to the trips we are going on in the Autumn term.

 Below is a list of websites to help your child in preparation for their SAT's

 Please note although web pages have been checked for accuracy we can not be responsible for the content.